🌲

 Two Types of Thinking

 You have two different kinds of intelligence.
-Crystallized intelligence is what you've accumulated—vocabulary, facts, procedures.
+Crystallized intelligence is what you've accumulated vocabulary, facts, procedures.
 It's your library.
-Fluid intelligence is raw cognitive horsepower: solving novel problems, spotting unfamiliar patterns, reasoning without a template.
-One is knowledge; the other is the ability to think in genuinely new ways.
+Fluid intelligence is raw cognitive horsepower, solving novel problems, spotting unfamiliar patterns, reasoning without a template.
+One is knowledge, and the other is the ability to think in genuinely new ways.

 How Social Media Damages Fluid Thinking

 Fluid intelligence controls executive function—planning, decision-making, impulse control.
-Twenty minutes of social media reduces prefrontal cortex power by 22%.
-The constant task-switching trains your attention for fragmentation.
+Twenty minutes of social media reduces prefrontal cortex engagement by 22%.
+The constant task switching trains your attention for fragmentation.
 Users averaging 3+ hours daily show shorter attention spans and degraded memory.
 Your brain exhibits delayed recovery, neurological exhaustion.

 Why This Matters

-The numbers are specific.
+The numbers are who something clear.
 American scores dropped in logic, vocabulary, and visual problem-solving between 2006 and 2018.
-German research found fluid reasoning declining 4.68–5.17 IQ points per decade from 2012–2022.
-This isn't just America.
+However this isn't just America.
+German research found fluid reasoning declining 4-5 IQ points per decade from 2012–2022.

 Fluid intelligence declines naturally with age, but remains crucial for innovation and problem-solving.
 When environmental factors erode it during developmental years—when adolescents spend 21+ hours weekly online—the consequences ripple through education, careers, and society's capacity to think originally.

 We may have traded cognitive depth for connection breadth.
-The question is whether we understand what we've given up.
+The question is, do we really understand what we've given up?

 references